komsan-k/SCI-104-PhysicII-quantum-computation/lab/lab-1-qubit-dirac-bloch/README.md

-# Lab 1: Introduction to Qubit, Dirac Notation, and the Bloch Sphere (Google Colab Edition)
+# Lab 1: Qubits and Quantum States

 ## 1. Objectives
 By the end of this lab, students will be able to: